fboeller/ngx-elements-router/README.md

 ## Usage

+The general idea of this library is the delegation of the modification of the browser url such that only the platform application modifies it.
+This is achieved by preventing Angular in the micro frontend application from accessing the browser url and instead using inputs and outputs of the web component to pass route changes from and to the router module of the platform.
+The micro frontend routes and the platform routes are both defined starting after the base href but the micro frontend routes typically define a single top-level route like `/micro-frontend` and only receive routes starting with that route.
+In the component mounted at `/micro-frontend`, it is then possible to use an absolute path `/abc` to refer to a route external to the micro frontend and a relative path `./abc` to refer to a route relative to the route `/micro-frontend`.

 ### Create a host component

 To be able to reference your custom element in the routes, you need to create a host component.